 The Gloriette today houses a café and an observation deck.

-The gardens are open to the public and are among the favourite green areas of the Viennese.
+The gardens are open to the public and are among the favorite green areas of the Viennese.
 There are several kilometres of paths surrounded by carefully designed and maintained greenery, as well as many sculptures including the “Roman ruins” and the fountain of Neptune.